 However, this view contradicts the unanimous teaching of the Fathers concerning what St. Thomas calls “the first perfection of the universe,” which entails that God created all of the different kinds of creatures at the beginning of time, for man, each one perfect according to its nature.
 On the other hand, the standard geochronology embraced by the progressive creationists holds that the hundreds of millions of years of Earth’s history witnessed innumerable extinctions of various kinds of life-forms, in a world that was filled with death, deformity and disease during the long ages that elapsed prior to the creation of man and the Original Sin.
 In short, progressive creationists deny what St. Thomas defines as “the completeness of the universe at its first founding.”

 Some progressive creationists try to invoke St. Augustine in support of their hypothesis, in view of St. Augustine’s belief in spontaneous generation and his belief in rationes seminales, seminal reasons, or determined potentialities, which God by His divine power brought into actual existence after the creation of all things at the beginning of time.
-However, a careful examination of St. Augustine’s readings does not support their opinion.
+However, a careful examination of St. Augustine’s writings does not support their opinion.
 In St. Augustine’s commentary on the creation of Eve from Adam’s side in the City of God, he still classifies the actualization of these “rational seeds” as a work that only God can do and one that takes place at the beginning of creation, since he calls the creation of Eve from Adam’s side one of the “first works” of creation and places it, according to the Biblical chronology, at a point in time less than six thousand years before his own lifetime, or about 5,500 years before the Birth of Christ.

 Moreover, with the rest of the Fathers and Doctors, St. Augustine taught that “In this creation, had no one sinned, the world would have been filled and beautified with natures good without exception.”
 Whereas all theistic evolutionists and progressive creationists appeal to the so-called geologic column as proof that the Earth is hundreds of millions of years old, for St. Augustine, the fact the fossils all over the Earth and at every level of the geologic column exhibit signs of death, deformity and disease, would suffice to prove that they must have been produced after the Fall, and not during the period of time leading up to the creation of Adam and Eve.